-I watched 168 movies in 2018 according to my Letterboxd Diary.
+I watched 168 movies in 2018, according to my Letterboxd Diary.
 You can click on the link and see the movies I watched and their ratings.
-For the most part I am going to ignore the blockbusters (except A Star is Born) and focus on movies that did not have big budget advertising and that you probably haven’t heard about.
-All but one of these have passed the wife test and have a thumbs up by both me and the misses.
+For the most part, I will ignore the blockbusters (except A Star is Born) and focus on movies that did not have big budget advertising and that you probably haven’t heard about.
+All but one of these have passed the wife test and have a thumbs up by both the misses and me.

 A Star is Born (2018)

-Most Likely you’ve already know about A Star is Born, and I don’t need to labor the point, but I found this to be an entertaining movie that I think most people will enjoy.
-Even if you loved or hated the previous versions you should check out the great singing and chemistry between Lady Gaga and Bradly Cooper.
-I watched this twice and found I liked it even more the second time.
+Most likely, you’ve already known about A Star is Born, and I don’t need to labor the point, but I found this to be an entertaining movie that I think most people will enjoy.
+Even if you loved or hated the previous versions, you should check out the great singing and chemistry between Lady Gaga and Bradly Cooper.
+I watched this twice and found I liked it even more, the second time.
 Rated R.

 Won’t You Be My Neighbor (2018)

-Everyone remembers Mr. Rodgers and his quant little neighborhood and how he helped guide and inform preschoolers, but behind the scenes was a hard working and brilliantly creative mind that had a huge effect on American culture and shaped millions of young minds.
-This is a must see for all ages.
+Everyone remembers Mr. Rodgers and his quaint little neighborhood and how he helped guide and inform preschoolers, but behind the scenes was a hard-working and brilliantly creative mind that had a huge effect on American culture and shaped millions of young minds.
+This is a must-see for all ages.
 You won’t be disappointed.
 Rated PG-13.

 Game Night (2018)